-One theory of how wolves became domesticated dogs is that humans adopted wolf cubs, raised them and kept the most friendly ones.
-Repeatedly selecting from new litters for friendlier and friendlier cubs.
-There are big holes in this theory, however.
+One theory of how wolves became domesticated dogs is that humans adopted wolf cubs, raised them, and kept the most friendly ones; repeatedly selecting from new litters for friendlier and friendlier cubs.
+However, there are big holes in this.
 Wolves have a very short socialisation period of just three weeks (at this point they are increasingly fearful and extremely cautious of new experiences).
 They are not fully weaned until 8-10 weeks of age.
-We may keep orphaned pups or cubs alive with formula milk now but 20,000 years ago there wasn’t any (there wasn’t even a Tesco or a Walmart).
+We may keep orphaned pups or cubs alive with formula milk today, but 20,000 years ago there wasn’t any.
 By the time humans could adopt and keep alive a cub, it would likely not want to be anywhere near them.
 Raymond Coppinger stated that no wolf has ever been tamed if adopted after 2 weeks of age.
 Furthermore, they would be unlikely to stick around to breed because young wolves leave their families to pair up and start a family of their own.

 Another theory, and one that seems more feasible, is that of self domestication.
 This theory states that wolves were attracted to the waste left by human settlements.
 The least fearful gained the advantage of obtaining the most food and so natural selection produced less fearful wolves over time.
 These may have eventually lived in a similar way to modern free-ranging village dogs of West Bengal.
 Humans likely benefited from the wolves/dogs presence.
 Perhaps they were handy waste disposal units or provided early warning signals of more dangerous intruders.
 And so the unbreakable bond was formed.